Over the 22 years I have taught CFA review classes I have found common success factors to passing the exam.

 The LevelUp BootCamps many different facets that we attack.
 The first is covering the Level III CFA® Program curriculum.
 We do this by using the Core Curriculum Slide Book®.
 The Core Curriculum Slide Book covers in detail the readings and topics in the CFA Program curriculum.
 The unique approach uses color codes to indicate relative importance and pictures to help with memory recall.
 Black and white slides with bullet points will put anyone to sleep after the first hour.
 Educational research shows that associating a concept with color or a picture increases retrievability.
 That retrievability is critical on exam day.

-No. LevelUp BootCamps became a separate Level III CFA review provider in 2015 and is no longer affiliated with Creighton University’s CFA review program.
+No. LevelUp BootCamps became a separate CFA Institute Preferred Prep Provider for Level III in 2015 and is no longer affiliated with Creighton University’s CFA review program that no longer exists for Level III.
 LevelUp provides its own internally developed Core Curriculum Slide Book, IPS Return Workshop, Focus Material Book and Old Exam Binder and does not use other review provider materials.

 Do I need a rental car?
 No. Most of the hotels near the venue have hotel shuttles that provide free transport to and from the airport.
 Uber works well and the average cost is $8.00 as the airport is only a 3 mile/8 minute drive to the venue.

-There is something to be said for “getting away” from the office, from the obligations and the familiarity of wherever your from.
+There is something to be said for “getting away” from the office, from the obligations and the familiarity of wherever you are from.
 Research shows that studying in a different location can help connect the ideas and concepts with the new location resulting in easier memory recall.